CoderDojoTC/bipes/docs/pico/basics/fadeInAndOut.md

 Note that we can slow the frequency way down and the dimming effect will still work.
 As an experiment you can change the PWM frequency to around 20 and you will see a distinct flicker as the LED turns on.

-Here is the sample set of blocks that will slowly brighten, then dim the builtin LED that is on pin 25:
+Here is the sample set of blocks that will slowly brighten, then dim the built in LED that is on pin 25:

 ![PWM Blocks](../../img/pico/pwmBlocks.jpg)